E-Sh4rk/TypeInference/random.md

 ### Adding polymorphism

-- Section 5.1:
-  - Add the classic reduction rule for let?
-  - Why just variable could be mapped to non-trivial schemes?
-Generalization seems to be applicable for any expression.
-Maybe we should integrate the generalization constrcut in the let construct?
 - In my current implementation, let are inlined.
 Would it still work with polymorphism?

 ## Type inference